HughGlover/CR_EligibilityCriteria_IG_fsh/input/pagecontent/index.md

 ### Background

-This IG is concerned with representation of Eligibility criteria for subjects in a Research Study
+This IG is concerned with representation of Eligibility Criteria for subjects in a clinical trial.

-The Research Study itself is represented by use of a `ResearchStudy` resource and within that resource by use of the eligibility attribute within the `Recruitment` backbone element.
+The clinical trial may be represented by use of a `ResearchStudy` resource and within that resource by use of the eligibility attribute within the `Recruitment` backbone element.
 This is highlighted in the diagram below.

 <img src="./ResearchStudy_UML.png" alt="ResearchStudy resource" style="zoom:100%;" />